stclib/STC/README.md

 Note that for `#define i_keyclass Type`, defining `i_use_cmp` means that *Type_cmp()* function is expected to exist (along with *Type_clone()* and *Type_drop()*).

-To summarize, `i_use_cmp` is only needed to enable comparison (sort/search) functions when defining stack, vec, queue, deq, arc, box.
+To summarize, `i_use_cmp` is only needed to enable comparison (sort/search) functions when defining stack, vec, queue, deque, arc, box.
 With built-in types, it enables the comparison operators, whereas for keyclass types, it binds comparison to its Type_cmp() function.

 If an element destructor `i_keydrop` is defined, `i_keyclone` function is required.
 *Alternatively `#define i_opt c_no_clone` to disable container cloning.*